We believe in Persistent Identifiers. We believe in defence in depth. Today we’re excited to announce an upgrade to our data resilience strategy.

 The depositor report is used for checking basic info about your DOI registrations.

 Depositor reports list all DOIs by member and title for journals, books, and conference proceedings.
-We currently have depositor reports for journals, books, and conference proceedings (but not for other content types).
+We currently have depositor reports for journals, books, and conference proceedings (but not for other record types).
 The index page is updated weekly.
 Title-level reports are updated as your metadata is updated with us.

 Each title-level report lists all DOIs registered for the title as well as (for each DOI) the owning prefix, the deposit timestamp, the date the record was last updated, and the number of Cited-by matches.
 To view each title-level report, select the member name then the appropriate title.